BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 You will have to fill out a form.
 In this form you should insert your registration email and click the *Reset password* button.
 An email containing more instructions will be sent to the previously inserted address.

 ## Access and change personal profile
-In order to access the profile's edit page, click the email address on the menu bar and select "Profile".
+In order to access the profile's edit page, click the email address on the menu bar and select *Profile*.
 Here the user can modify his/her email address and password.